-- 1. Criteria established by the State Law, WAC and as further specified in the annual SPI reporting guidelines for the S-275 report, and - 2.
+- 1. Criteria established by the State Law, WAC and as further specified in the annual SPI reporting guidelines for the S-275 report, and in effect for the 2017-18 school year; and - 2.
 Certification, degree, official transcripts, and experience verification on file as of the date of issuance of the individual employee contract.
 Adjustments will be made as per D, below.